Ansh-engineer/AaramStay/README.md

 📄 Usage

-Home Page: View featured rooms and navigate easily.
+Home Page: Explore featured stays and navigate easily.

-Room Listings: Browse all available stays with filtering options.
+Listings: Browse all available accommodations .

-Reserve a Room: Authenticated users can reserve rooms for a night.
+Book a Stay: Authenticated users can reserve accommodations for chosen dates.

 Reviews: Add and manage reviews for each stay.

-Authentication: Sign up, log in, and log out to manage reservations.
+Authentication: Sign up, log in, and log out to manage your profile and bookings.

 🤝 Contributing